DeveloperJarvis/string_extractor/README.md

 # String Extractor

-A microproject to create a simple string extractor
+A microproject to create a simple string extractor.
+Developed using C language

 ## For Ubuntu: